semihc/CppDecimal/README.md

 }
 ```

-In summary CppDecimal library aspires to provide decimal types that can directly replace standard floating point types which are provided by the C++ language (double et al.)
+In summary, the CppDecimal library aims to provide decimal types that can directly replace or extend standard floating point types which are provided by the C++ language (double et al.)

 ## decNumber Overview
 The decNumber library implements the General Decimal Arithmetic Specification[1,2] in ANSI C. This specification defines a decimal arithmetic which meets the requirements of commercial, financial, and human-oriented applications.
 It also matches the decimal arithmetic in the IEEE 754 Standard for Floating Point Arithmetic.[4]